 HDI Global SE has been a leading insurer for groups, industrial and medium-sized undertakings in Germany for decades.
 A strong and capable partner, the company covers all the needs of industrial and commercial customers in the trading, production and service sectors for tailored insurance solutions.
-As well as the company's excellent presence on the German market, it also operates in over 140 countries through its foreign branches, subsidiaries, affiliates and network partners.
-As well as its German branches, HDI Global SE also has foreign branches in Athens, Brussels, Dublin, Hong Kong, Copenhagen, Labuan, London, Madrid, Milan, Oslo, Paris, Rotterdam, Singapore, Sydney, Tokyo, Toronto and Zurich.
+As well as the company's excellent presence on the German market, it also operates in 160 countries through its branches, subsidiaries, affiliates and network partners.
+In addition to its German branches, HDI Global SE also has branches outside of Germany in Athens, Brussels, Dublin, Hong Kong, Copenhagen, Labuan, London, Madrid, Milan, Oslo, Paris, Rotterdam, Singapore, Sydney, Tokyo, Toronto and Zurich.
 This means that the company can serve global customers using local policies, ensuring that the service and insurance can be provided around the world for all risks included.

-HDI Global SE essentially operates in fire, general liability, marine, aviation and transport insurance.
+HDI Global SE essentially operates in fire, general liability, motor, marine, aviation and transport insurance.

 HDI Global SE is a part of the HDI Group and is responsible in this Group for industrial insurance.
 It is a subsidiary of Talanx AG and its head offices are located at HDI-Platz 1, 30659 Hannover, Germany.
 Talanx AG, also based at HDI-Platz 1, 30659 Hannover, Germany has a 100.0% interest in HDI Global SE.
-HDI Haftpflichtverband der Deutschen Industrie Versicherungsverein auf Gegenseitigkeit, Hannover (HDI V. a.
-G.) is the ultimate parent undertaking of the HDI Group and is also based at HDI-Platz 1, 30659 Hannover, Germany.
-HDI V. a.G. owns 79.0% of the shares in Talanx AG.
+HDI Haftpflichtverband der Deutschen Industrie V.a.G.
+(HDI V.a.G.) is the ultimate parent undertaking of the HDI Group and is also based at HDI-Platz 1, 30659 Hannover, Germany.
+HDI V.a.G. owns 78.9% of the shares in Talanx AG.